 With a population of more than 8 million city inhabitants, the largest Nigeria city, Lagos is ranked second in Africa after Cairo in the list of largest African cities.
-According to estimates by UN Lagos will be a Mega city by 2015 and will rank third among world largest cities after Mumbai and Tokyo.
+According to estimates by UN Lagos will be a Megacity by 2015 and will rank third among the world’s largest cities after Mumbai and Tokyo.
 The younger generation affectionately refers to Lagos as ‘Las Gidi’ or ‘Gidi’.
-Formerly, the city has been the Nigeria capital but still remains the financial and economic hub of Nigeria.
+Formerly, the city has been the Nigerian capital but remains the financial and economic hub of Nigeria.
 One of the top sights in Lagos is the Badagry Town which is a historic slave port and is popularly known as ‘Point of No Return’.
-This is the spot where loading of slaves unto ships was done.
+This is the spot where the loading of slaves unto ships was done.

 There is a common joke that just as England is known for food, Lagos is known for tourism.
-While this stereotype isn’t true as such, Lagos is definitely a top tourist destination.
+While this stereotype isn’t true as such, Lagos is a top tourist destination.
 Precisely, the city boasts of wonderful beaches especially when you are willing to move out of the city.
-Markets are also in plenty here but travelling in them can be quite tiring.
+Markets are also in plenty here but traveling in them can be quite tiring.
 Nevertheless, they are very safe during day time.
-You can relax and have some cool time at Lekki Conservation centre.
-The dense park has some few birds and animals with benches and walkways resting on it and entry fees are very affordable.
+You can relax and have some cool time at the Lekki Conservation center.
+The dense park has a few birds and animals with benches and walkways resting on it and entry fees are very affordable.

-Lagos is a famous shopping centre and negotiating for lowers prices is always fun for travelers.
+Lagos is a famous shopping center and negotiating for lowers prices is always fun for travelers.
 Hawkers sell anything at the traffic including drinks and even potatoes.
 However, most of the brand names are fake considering the markets are very informal.
-The currency used in Lagos is Naira just like the rest of Nigeria and masterCard , Visa and Debit/credit cards can be used when shopping.
-There are many shopping places in Lagos starting with Palms Shopping Centre, The City Mall, Mega Plaza, Silverbird Galleria, King’s Plaza and Lekki Art Market.
+The currency used in Lagos is Naira just like the rest of Nigeria and MasterCard, Visa, and Debit/credit cards can be used when shopping.
+There are many shopping places in Lagos starting with Palms Shopping Centre, The City Mall, Mega Plaza, Silverbird Galleria, King’s Plaza, and Lekki Art Market.